 The secondary sector forms a substantial part of GDP, it creates values (goods) and it is the engine of economic growth and is crucial for all developed economies, although the trend, in most developed countries, is the predominant tertiary sector.

-Basic list of Manufacturing and Industry sector or secondary sector is following:
+Basic list of Manufacturing and Industry sector, the secondary sector is following:

 - Electrical industry